Richard Wherrett

-Richard Bruce Wherrett AM (10 December 1940 – 7 December 2001) was an Australian stage director, whose career spanned 40 years. he is known for being the founding director of the Sydney Theatre Company in 1979.
+Richard Bruce Wherrett AM (10 December 1940 – 7 December 2001) was an Australian stage director, whose career spanned 40 years.
+He is known for being the founding director of the Sydney Theatre Company in 1979.

-Early life, education and family
+Early life

 Richard Wherrett was born on 10 December 1940, the younger brother of motoring journalist Peter Wherrett.
-Their father was an abusive and violent alcoholic.
+Their father Eric was an abusive and violent alcoholic from whom the family would often escape to nearby cinema houses when he would fly into a rage.
+This, together with his mother Lyle McClintock's love of Jerry Lewis films played a big part in Wherrett developing an interest in show business and a talent for comic impersonations.

 He was educated at Trinity Grammar School in Sydney, before attending the University of Sydney, where he graduated with a Bachelor of Arts in 1961.
 His contemporaries at the university included Clive James, Germaine Greer, Bruce Beresford, Mungo McCallum, Bob Ellis, John Bell, John Gaden, Laurie Oakes and Les Murray.

+After falling off stage during a university performance of The Three Musketeers, Wherrrett abandoned the idea of acting, but discovered his love of directing while in London in the mid-1960s.

 He taught English and Ancient History at Trinity Grammar for four years.

-Wherrett knew he was gay from the age of 17.
-Nevertheless, he had a well-publicised relationship with the actress Jacki Weaver in the 1970s.

 Career

-In 1965 Wherrett went to London and worked with the E15 Acting School in Loughton, Essex.
-On return to Australia he became associate director to Robin Lovejoy at the Old Tote Theatre Company.
-In 1970 he joined John Bell at the Nimrod Theatre Company.
+In 1965 Wherrett moved to London and worked with the East 15 Acting School in Loughton, Essex.
+He also directed at the London Academy of Music and Dramatic Art, the Lincoln Theatre Royal and Lancaster University.

-He was the founding director of the Sydney Theatre Company.
-He directed 127 professional theatre productions.
-In 1972, he directed the first performance of The Sweatproof Boy, first play written by Alma De Groen, of whom he directed most of early works.
-In 1987, he directed his first grand opera for the Victoria State Opera at the State Theatre Melbourne.
-Turandot, Giacomo Puccini's final opera, was a lavish production starring Corneliu Murgu, Olivia Stapp and Glenys Fowles, with the State Orchestra of Victoria conducted by Richard Divall.